CosmicFishi/Project-Solace/README.md

 v.0.1

 ## Description
-This is a starsector mod
+This is a Starsector mod

 ## Bug report / Suggestion
 Dm my discord PigeonPun#6449